 Normally, all 5 contributions to the aggregation code should be enabled to obtain the best traffic distribution among the link aggregation member ports.
 Each link aggregation may consist of up to 10 member ports.
 Any quantity of link aggregation s may be configured for the device (only limited by the quantity of ports on the device.)
 To configure a proper traffic distribution, the ports within a link aggregation must use the same link speed.

 4.5.1 Static Aggregation

 This page is used to configure the Aggregation hash mode and the aggregation group.
-The aggregation hash mode settings are global, whereas the aggregation group relate to the currently selected stack unit, as reflected by the page header.
+The aggregation hash mode settings are global.

 Hash Code Contributors

 The Static Aggregation screen in Figure 4-5-2 appears.